-- (1) (A) Signature.
-At least one paper copy of each party's brief filed with the Law Court shall be signed by an attorney who prepared the brief, or, if the party or parties filing the brief was unrepresented by counsel, by each party filing the brief.
-The attorney's or party's signature on the brief shall constitute a representation that the brief, together with any associated documents, is filed in good faith and conforms to the page or word limits and the form and formatting requirements of this Rule.
-A separate certificate indicating that the filing conforms to the word limits set in this Rule shall be filed only if the length of the document exceeds the applicable page limits. - (B) Electronic Signature.
-As an alternative to the signature on a print copy of a brief, an attorney in active practice, registered with the Board of Overseers of the Bar, may file with the electronic copy of the brief a certificate of signature indicating that the attorney (i) has prepared or participated in preparing the brief and (ii) makes the representations and certifications as required by Rule 7A(g)(1)(A).
-The certificate of signature, on a form prepared by the Clerk of the Law Court, shall identify the party on whose behalf the brief is filed, and shall include the attorney's name, Maine Bar Registration Number, email address, street address, and business telephone number. - (2) Form and Formatting.
+- (1) Signature.
+At least one paper copy of each party's brief filed with the Law Court shall be signed, in a manner authorized by Rule 1C, by an attorney who prepared the brief, or, if the party or parties, or amicus or amici, filing the brief are unrepresented by counsel, by each party or amicus filing the brief. - (2) Form and Formatting.
 Briefs may be reproduced by standard printing or by any duplicating or copying process capable of producing a clear black image on white paper, with printing on only one side of each page.
-All printed matter must appear in at least 14-point font on opaque, unglazed paper, except that footnotes and quotations may appear in 11-point font.
-Pages shall be $8-1/2 \times 11$ inches with margins of 1 inch on the top, bottom, and each side of the page, and with double spacing between each line of text except for block quotations.

-- (3) Binding.
+All printed matter must appear in at least 14-point font on opaque, unglazed paper, except that footnotes may appear in 11-point font.
+Pages shall be $8-1/2 \times 11$ inches with margins of 1 inch on the top, bottom, and each side of the page, and with double spacing between each line of text except for footnotes and block quotations.
+Briefs must be prepared using a word processor's double space function. - (3) Binding.
 Briefs shall be bound on the left-hand margin with comb or spiral binding that permits the pages to lie flat when the document is open. - (4) Front Cover.
-The front cover of the brief shall contain: (A) the name of the Supreme Judicial Court sitting as the Law Court and the Law Court docket number of the case; (B) the title of the case; (C) the nature of the proceeding before the Law Court (e.g., Appeal; Report; Certified Question) and the name of the court, agency, or other entity from which the appeal is taken or the question is presented; (D) the title of the document (e.g., Brief for Appellant); and (E) the names and addresses of counsel representing the party on whose behalf the document is filed or the name and address of the party filing the brief, if not represented by counsel. - (5) The cover of the brief of the appellant shall be blue; that of the appellee, red; that of an intervenor or amicus curiae, green; and that of any reply brief, gray. - (h) Briefs in an Appeal Involving Multiple Appellants or Appellees.
+The front cover of the brief shall contain: (A) the name of the Supreme Judicial Court sitting as the Law Court and the Law Court docket number of the case; (B) the title of the case; (C) the nature of the proceeding before the Law Court (e.g., Appeal; Report; Certified Question) and the name of the court, agency, or other entity from which the appeal is taken or the question is presented; (D) the title of the document (e.g., Brief for Appellant); and (E) the names and addresses of counsel representing the party on whose behalf the document is filed or the name and address of the party filing the brief, if not represented by counsel. - (5) The cover of the brief of the appellant shall be blue; that of the appellee, red; that of an intervenor or amicus curiae, green; and that of any reply brief, gray.

+(h) Briefs in an Appeal Involving Multiple Appellants or Appellees.
 In an appeal involving more than one appellant or appellee, including consolidated cases, any number of appellants or appellees may join in a brief, and any party may adopt by reference another's brief or any part thereof.
 Parties may also join in reply briefs.
 Adoption of a brief or portion thereof may be by letter to the Clerk of the Law Court, with a copy to all other parties, if the adopting party does not otherwise file a brief.
 A party adopting another's brief or part thereof shall do so on or before the due date for that party's own brief.